-- Areas where industrial materials or activities are exposed to stormwater; - Areas identified in the SWPPP and those that are potential pollutant sources; - Areas where spills and leaks have occurred in the last three years; - Discharge points (Outfalls/SIOs); and - Control measures used to comply with the effluent limits contained in this permit.

-Specific areas of the facility to be inspected include (see descriptions in Section 3.7):
+- Areas where industrial materials or activities are exposed to stormwater; - Areas identified in the SWPPP and those that are potential pollutant sources; - Areas where spills and leaks have occurred in the last three years; - Discharge points(outfalls/SIOs); and - Control measures used to comply with the effluent limits contained in this permit. - Specific areas of the facility to be inspected are described in Section 2.1.